mosip/documentation/docs/normalization-reference-impl.md

 ida.demo.address.normalization.regex.eng[22]=0[tT][hH]${ida.norm.sep}0
 # Note: the common normalization attributes will be replaced at the end.
 # Special characters are removed : . , - * ( ) [ ] ` ' / \ # "
-# Replace spcial char with space.Trailing space is removed from property.
+# Replace special char with space.
+Trailing space is removed from property.
 As a workaround first replacing with " ." then removing the "."
 ida.demo.common.normalization.regex.any[0]=[\\.|,|\\-|\\*|\\(|\\)|\\[|\\]|`|\\'|/|\\|#|\"]${ida.norm.sep} .
 # Trailing space is removed from property.
 As a workaround first replacing with " ." then removing the "."
 ida.demo.common.normalization.regex.any[1]=\\s+${ida.norm.sep} .